|Rotary Club of Mechanicsburg|

 Temporary URL for new club web site: portal.clubrunner.ca/10918

 Mike McConahy Inducted as

-Pictured above (left to right): Mark Dixon, sponsor; Joseph M. Wright, Jr. (Joe), new member; Chuck Eberly, sponsor and club president; and John Petrie, Past Secretary who performed the induction.
-Joe has been assigned the classification of IT Consultant.
-He is Partner/President of Central PA Technologies, LLC.
-Joe lives in Camp Hill with his wife Megan.
-Welcome to the Rotary Club of Mechanicsburg.
+Pictured above (left to right): Michael C. McConahy (Mike), new member; Chuck Eberly, sponsor and club president; and John Petrie, Past Secretary, who performed the induction.
+Mike has been assigned the classification of Investment Officer.
+He is an investment officer for Wells Fargo Advisors in Lemoyne.
+Mike lives in Mechanicsburg with his wife Lindsey Welcome to the Rotary Club of Mechanicsburg.

 Club Provides Support